Cyrus-Maina/Netflix_userbase/README.md

 1.Netflix can maximise on making laptops more seamless for streaming

-2.Ivestigations should be done to explain the revenues downward fall
+2.Investigations should be done to explain the sharp revenues downfall

 3.More relevant content for age groups 31-40 and 41-50 should be produced

-4.Netflix should research ad ramp up production of content relevant to age group 19-30
+4.Netflix should research and ramp up production of content relevant to age group 19-30 to increase and attract the numbers

-5.Spain culture shows should be maximised as Spain has performed so well.
+5.Spain culture shows should be maximised on as Spain has performed so well.

 6.There should be attractive incentives to attract users from basic to premium and standard